pratham-garg-456/Broke_Buddy/README.md

 - git branch < New Branch > : to create a new branch (the current branch will not change)
 - git checkout < branch/Sha1 > -> to switch to the branch or the commit
 - git merge < branch-name > -> merge the Branch into the main
+- git branch -d < branch-name > -> to delete the branch

 ### File tracking statuses
 - Untracked